antisvin/OpenWare_Axowl/Axoloti/README.md

 There's no support for SD cards in the OWL firmware itself, so it can't be used for the time being.
 It's planned to be added eventually.

 USB device on OWL is configured as a composite audio device, this occasionally makes some versions of Windows unhappy.
-USB audio is generating 2 channels that contain patch output.
+USB audio is generating 2 channels that contain patch output and 2 channels that are sent to patch input.

 USB host in OWL currently doesn't handle reconnect correctly, this issue is waiting to be resolved in upstream firmware.